hecro459/LinReg/README.md

 # Simple Linear Regression Package
 [![Build Status](https://travis-ci.org/hecro459/LinReg.svg?branch=master)](https://travis-ci.org/hecro459/LinReg)

 R package with a simple implementation of Linear Regression using S3 classes.
-Both Ordinary Least-Squares and Bayesian estimation.
+Ordinary Least-Squares and Bayesian estimation with non-informative prior are supported.

 The following functions are available:
 * **linreg**:  Fits a linear regression model and creates an lreg object